NFL DFS picks, Monday Night Football lineup strategy for Chiefs vs. Jaguars on Monday Night Football

-NFL DFS, Monday Night Football: Chiefs vs. Jaguars daily fantasy picks, lineups, advice on DraftKings, FanDuel
+NFL DFS, Monday Night Football: Chiefs vs. Jaguars daily fantasy football picks, advice on DraftKings, FanDuel

 Jimmie Kaylor shares his top NFL DFS picks, daily fantasy optimal lineups, and NFL DFS stacks for Jaguars vs. Chiefs on 'Monday Night Football'

 The Week 5 NFL schedule comes to a close with a matchup between the Kansas City Chiefs and Jacksonville Jaguars on 'Monday Night Football'.
 Kickoff from EverBank Stadium in Jacksonville is at 8:15 p.m.
 ET.
-The game features a loaded NFL DFS player pool, with some of the biggest names in the sport like Patrick Mahomes, Travis Kelce, Xavier Worthy, Trevor Lawrence, Travis Etienne, Brian Thomas Jr. and Travis Hunter. leading the way.
+The game features a loaded NFL DFS player pool, with some of the biggest names in the sport like Patrick Mahomes, Travis Kelce, Xavier Worthy, Trevor Lawrence, Travis Etienne and Brian Thomas Jr. leading the way.
 Rashee Rice (suspension) remains sidelined for Kansas City.

 Finding undervalued players at a cheap price is still the key to building a winning NFL DFS strategy in Showdown contests -- especially with this matchup featuring so many big-name players.
-Should you target potential DFS values like Hollywood Brown, Kareem Hunt or Brenton Strange to pair with the bigger-name players for Monday Night Football DFS lineups and NFL DFS stacks?
+Should you target potential DFS values like Tyquan Thornton, Noah Gray or Dyami Brown to pair with the bigger-name players for Monday Night Football DFS lineups and NFL DFS stacks?
 Before making any NFL DFS picks for Jaguars vs. Chiefs on Monday Night Football on sites like DraftKings and FanDuel, be sure to check out the NFL DFS lineup advice, strategy and player stacks from SportsLine NFL daily Fantasy expert Jimmie Kaylor.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.